Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 You couldn't give me the front end.

-No, well, they're not going to try.
+No, well, that's, they're going to, they're not going to try.

 Yeah.